-The current through an open channel is very small, of the order of 10-12 Amps or pA.
+The current through an open channel is very small, of the order of 10^{-12} Amps or pA.
 This is not surprising because it is the result of only one molecule allowing the ions to go through.
 In fact, we may consider the ion channel like an special "transducer" that allows us to detect its activity by recording the single channel current.
-The patch clamp technique (Fig. 7) is used to perform the single channel recordings and it is based on the isolation of a small area of membrane with a glass pipette with a small aperture (about 1 μm diameter).
-This pipette is sealed against the plasma membrane and when there is only one channel in the area encompassed by the pipette, the current through that channel can be recorded by a low noise amplifier (Fig. 7) while the membrane potential (V in Fig. 7) is maintained Figure 7.
-The patch clamp technique allows the constant.
+The patch clamp technique (Fig. 7) is used to perform the single channel recordings and it is based on the isolation of a small area of membrane with a glass pipette with a small aperture (about 1 μ m diameter).
+This pipette is sealed against the plasma membrane and when there is only one channel in the area encompassed by the pipette, the current through that channel can be recorded by a low noise amplifier (Fig. 7) while the membrane potential (V in Fig. 7) is maintained constant.
 This technique allows us to measure the flow of ions through one channel and calculate the actual open times O and closed times C.